 The brand has been known as Weight Watchers since it was first launched back in 1963 – and has since become an instantly recognisable name in the weight loss world!
 Changing that was a huge gamble and one which did not pay off.

 The idea however of aligning the brand around healthy wellbeing I feel was a good one, but not one that needed reflecting within the brand name.
 After all you have to consider your primary audience and the vast majority of people joining Weight Watchers are doing so to lose weight!

-Weight Watchers is a great example of how when re-bands are not carefully thought out they can have damaging financial effects on a business’s growth.
-Weight Watchers, realising this the hard way have since reintroduced it’s brand name back into its identity.
+Weight Watchers is a great example of a rebranding failure as they did not consider the damaging financial effects on business’s growth as a result of changing their brand name.
+Weight Watchers, realising this the hard way, have since reintroduced their brand name back into its original identity.

 When it comes to brands, Mastercard are about as big as they come.
 It is one of the biggest financial companies in the world, their brand being globally recognisable at a split second’s glance.

 Which is why their short lived rebrand back in 2006 caused a lot of confusion amongst its customers.
 And it certainly didn’t make our “best financial and banking brands” list!